The Nest

 Legally, the landlord can increase your rent when your lease agreement ends.
 This is valid for month-to-month, one-year, or two-year leases.
 Any increase you offer is good if you live in a free-market or non-regulated apartment.

-However, you should review your original lease agreement to determine if any provisions prevent the landlord from increasing your rent.
+However, you should review your original lease agreement to see if any provisions prevent the landlord from increasing your rent.

 You must receive notice of any rent increase at least 60 days before your lease renewal.